nasirxia/Analysis-Project-2022-Fall/README.md

 # Analysis-Project-2022-Fall
 The repository contains up to 5 projects assigned in the course Advanced Marketing Analytics in 2022 Fall semester (Master Program: Marketing Analytics with UMD Smith Business School)
+All of the 5 projects have been or will be finished by Nasir Xia along with other 4 team members during Sep.
+28th - Nov.
+30th.
+Each of them consumes the team 1-3 weeks to complete.